m453h/what-happens-when/README.rst

   in our case it will fall back to the index file, as "/" is the main file (some cases can override this, but this is the most common method).
 * The server parses the file according to the handler.
-If Google is running on PHP, the server uses PHP to interpret the index file, and streams the output to the client.
+If Google is running on PHP, the server uses PHP to interpret the index file,
+* The handler may require to connect to a database server like MySQL, MongoDB or PostgreSQL to fetch data such as user account details, last known location that Google uses to return relevant results.
+* The handler streams the output to the client.

 Behind the scenes of the Browser
 ----------------------------------